cblevins/sp21-dig-stud/schedule.md

   - Samantha Thompson, ["Why Don't Archivists Digitize Everything?"](https://peelarchivesblog.com/2017/05/31/why-dont-archivists-digitize-everything/) May 31, 2017.

 _In Class_
-- Understanding metadata and creating items in
+- Understanding metadata and creating items in Omeka.

 #### Mon., Feb.
 15: Digital Collections
 - Annotate in Hypothes.is: